MohsenKoohi/GSFS/README.txt

 confidentiality and integrity.

 2) GSFS uses GPGPU for encryption and decryption.
-It is implemented as a Linux kernel module and in the current version, it uses one OpenCL user level program to encrypt/decrypt data in parallel with CPU and GPU.
+It is implemented as a Linux kernel module and in current version, it uses one OpenCL user level program to encrypt/decrypt data in parallel with CPU and GPU.
 We map kernel memory pages on this process virtual memory and after the completion of the work, we use the results in kernel.